Close Navigation

 Moving forward, it’s clear that AZBAA remains committed to its mission of promoting business aviation in Arizona and supporting those who wish to pursue a career in this field.
 It’s wonderful to see the dedication and passion of the AZBAA team and their determination to continue making a positive impact in the aviation industry.
 Such recognition is not only a source of pride for the organization but also a reflection of its significant contributions to the field of business aviation.

-Those seeking to charter an aircraft often rely on their own research, or a Charter Broker’s knowledge, to evaluate the many charter operations and service options available to them.
+Those seeking to charter an aircraft often rely on their own research, or a charter broker’s knowledge, to evaluate the many charter operations and service options available to them.
 Like any other industry, not all charter operators deliver the same standards of safety and professionalism.
 To assist charter customers to identify competent operators, here are the charter industry’s established set of qualifications and operating metrics.

 1 How long has the operator or broker been in business?

 Experience is an important attribute in the aviation industry.
-An experienced organization will demonstrate and command a more competent understanding of FAA safety regulations as well as the myriad logistics involved with conducting safe and efficient missions.
+An experienced organization will demonstrate and command a more competent understanding of FAA safety regulations as well as the myriad of logistics involved with conducting safe and efficient missions.

 2 Has the charter operator or broker undergone an onsite safety audit by an independent third-party organization?

-following third-party safety auditors; International Standard for Business Aircraft Operations (IS-BAO), Air Charter Safety Foundation (ACSF), Aviation Research Group U.S. (ARG/US), & Wyvern.
+When selecting a charter operator, it is prudent to research the audit history and ratings of the charter operator.
+Audit ratings may be found through the following third-party safety auditors; International Standard for Business Aircraft Operations (IS-BAO), Air Charter Safety Foundation (ACSF), Aviation Research Group U.S. (ARG/US), & Wyvern.
 Most brokers and operators will provide an ARG/US Trip CHEQ report or a Wyvern Pass report showing that the flight has met industry standards.

 3 Who has “operational control” of the aircraft?

 Charter operators and charter brokers can easily be mistaken for one another.
 Understanding the difference will help provide clarity about who is doing what throughout the charter experience.
 Charter operators have operational control – charter brokers do not.
 A charter operator directly manages, maintains, and crews aircraft made available for charter.
 To be an operator, an individual or organization must earn an operating certificate issued by the FAA.
 It is a rigorous process designed to provide a reliable operational standard of safety.
 Charter operators are required to continuously engage with the FAA to have every aircraft and pilot approved before an aircraft is made available for charter.
-Whether a trip is arranged through a Charter Broker ordirectly with an Operator, if it’s a legitimate, legal charter, the flight will be delivered on a charter operator’s aircraft – and the charter operator will have “operational control”.
+Whether a trip is arranged through a charter broker or directly with an operator, if it’s a legitimate, legal charter, the flight will be delivered on a charter operator’s aircraft – and the charter operator will have “operational control”.

 4 Has the operator or broker been listed in any lawsuits or are they currently in litigation?